About ATSO

 1. Avoid using the word ‘just’.

-This is important to remember because something may be ‘just’ this to you, but could be very difficult for your friend or loved one.
+This is important to remember because something may be a ‘just’ to you, but could be very difficult for your friend or loved one.
 Additionally, by avoiding the word ‘just’, you will actively think through your words more carefully, which will allow you to speak in a supportive way.

 2. Listen.